Menu

 What was your favourite highlight this week?
 Sound off in the comments below, and once again, get in on the fun by sending us your best plays!
 Remember, as long as it’s a basketball game, it’s eligible for the countdown.
 Also, don’t forget to subscribe to us on YouTube for more basketball gaming videos.

 Welcome to another edition of The Friday Five!
 Every Friday I cover a topic related to basketball gaming, either as a list of five items, or a Top 5 countdown.
 The topics for these lists and countdowns include everything from fun facts and recollections to commentary and critique.
-This week’s Five is a list of five side effects of players going unlicensed, some of which you may not be aware of.
+This week’s Five is a list of five brief stints that somehow managed to be captured in basketball video games.

 Read More »

 This is Wayback Wednesday, your midweek blast from the past!
 From retrospectives of basketball games and their interesting features, to republished articles and looking at NBA history through the lens of the virtual hardwood, Wednesdays at the NLSC are for going back in time.
-This week, I’m taking a look back at the oldest rookies in NBA history, and their subsequent video game debuts.
+This week, I’m taking a look back at the timeline that led to the rosters and branding in the PC and PS1 versions of NBA Jam TE.

 Read More »

 We’re at midcourt, and the ball is about to go up…it’s Monday Tip-Off!
 Join me as I begin the week here at the NLSC with my opinions and commentary on basketball gaming topics, as well as tales of the fun I’ve been having on the virtual hardwood.
-This week, I’m tipping things off with a look at my basketball video game collection, as of 2022.
+This week, I’m tipping things off with some reflections on buying VC for the first time in years, and how it bummed me out to do it.

 Read More »